 Our conversations with several schools in Beirut over the past year, pushed the urgency of relief for struggling Lebanese families to the forefront of our work.
 They reported having an increasing number of families asking for help and fearing that the lack of support will force parents to make very difficult choices regarding the education of their children.
 On top of easing the burden of the economic situation, allowing children to remain in a familiar, safe space when the rest of their lives are so uncertain, and providing then with an education to build a better future fall exactly within what AMF always aims to achieve.

-The past months have shown that, while a useful stopgap, remote learning is not a sustainable educational solution due to its detrimental impact on learning attainment, family stress, and mental health.
-However, the reopening of schools has been made nearly impossible by factors such as a lack of funds for teaching and administrative salaries, the unavailability of supplies and lack of continuous electricity.
+AMF continues to be committed to keeping children in school as opposed to remote learning.
+The pandemic showed that, while a useful stopgap, remote learning is not a sustainable educational solution due to its detrimental impact on learning attainment, family stress, and mental health.
+However, the reopening of schools has been made difficult by factors such as a lack of funds for teaching and administrative salaries, the expense of petrol for teachers' transport, the unavailability of supplies and lack of continuous electricity.
 This initiative will help parents to educate their children, teachers to continue working, and schools to remain open.

 For this campaign, AMF has chosen to focus on areas in Beirut and its suburbs.
 These areas are inhabited mostly by poor to middle income families, which we know are facing a proportionately higher pressure on their ability to meet their day-to-day needs.
 With as little as $100 to cover a full academic year, one student can be saved from dropping out, and parents can breathe in relief that at least for this year their child is still in school.